piximi/documentation/piximi-documentation/pages/technical/technical-faq.md

 ## Is there logging?

-No. Piximi does not log any information, perform any telemetry, or make any external API calls.
+No. Piximi does not log any information, perform any telemetry, or make any external API calls which granular user identify or behavior.
+Our only telemetry is on city- and referring-tool level access counts to the Piximi main and sub-pages.

+(what-file-formats-are-used)=

+## What file formats are used?

+Piximi currently supports web-compatible formats such as BMP, PNG, JPG, as well as scientific file formats TIFF and DICOM.
+Webp support for mobile phone images is coming soon.
+There is no easy technical path to mass-support (ala bioformats) of proprietary microscope vendor file formats as this time, but if it becomes available, we would be excited to include it.

 (what-models-are-used)=